schmug/GameOfLifeTracker/README.md

    - Use the speed slider to control how fast generations progress
    - Click "Stop" to pause the simulation
    - Use "Step" to advance one generation at a time
+   - Click "Share" to copy a link to your current pattern

 3. **Adjust the grid**:
    - Use the "+" and "-" buttons on the grid to change its size